 The popularity of eagle iconography in the heraldry of empires and kingdoms was due to its symbolism, which changed depending on the era and context.
 The eagle evoked positive associations with strength, justice, courage and care, a result of its recognition as the king of birds already in antiquity.
 In the Polish-Lithuanian Commonwealth, the eagle was a symbol of power from the 13th century onwards.
 In the modern period, the rise in popularity of eagle iconography, especially in art and jewellery, was linked to the spread of emblematics.
 Representations were often subjected to a variety of stylisations.

 From the second half of the 16th century, jewellery with images of the White Eagle, worn by queens of the Vasa dynasty from the second half of the 16th century during official events and when posing for portraits, was intended to emphasise their status and ties to the royal dynasty.
-It was a symbol of the splendour of the court and the prestige of the state, and testified to the majesty of the monarchy affiliated with the Austrian Empire.
+It was a symbol of the splendour of the court and the prestige of the state, and testified to the majesty of the monarchy, which was affiliated with the Austrian Empire.

-The White Eagle brooch in the Louvre
+The eagle brooch in the Louvre

 Among the jewellery on display in a small showcase in the Apollo Gallery in the Louvre is a gold enamel brooch encrusted with garnet, emerald, 149 rubies and pearl, in the shape of an eagle with outspread wings and a crown on its head.
 In its talons the bird holds the royal insignia: on the left a golden scepter with sapphire, and on the right an apple covered in dark blue enamel, surmounted by a Latin cross with rubies.
 The body of the eagle is formed by a heart-shaped faceted garnet.
 The bird's wings and tail are inlaid with irregular fine rubies, and a pearl dangles from its tail.
 At the bottom of the regalia are hollow pendants, which were probably originally decorated with precious stones.